rbanffy/3270font/README.md

 A little bit of history
 -----------------------

-This font is derived from the x3270 font, which, in turn, was translated from the one in GATech's 3270tool, which was itself hand-copied from a 3270 terminal.
+This font is derived from the x3270 font, which, in turn, was translated from the one in Georgia Tech's 3270tool, which was itself hand-copied from a 3270 terminal.
 I built it because I felt terminals deserve to be pretty.
 The .sfd font file contains a x3270 bitmap font that was used for guidance.

 The format
 ----------